Nitrokey/nitrokey-storage-firmware/README.md

 | Heatshrink                            |                           |

 - Solder the 1.27mm Pin header to the board
-- Connect the 1.27mm socket and 2.54mm header to the cable and isolate individual contacts with heatshrink
+- Solder the 1.27mm socket and 2.54mm header to the cable and isolate individual contacts with heatshrink

 ### Connect Debugger interface to the Nitrokey